-14.2.1 Tenders, Quotations, Further Competition bids and Selection Questionnaires will be received electronically and will be opened by a Contracts and Procurement Service.
+14.2.1 Tenders, Quotations, Framework Further Competition bids and Conditions of Participation stages will be received electronically and will be opened by a Contracts and Procurement Service.
 The system will not allow any quotations to be opened until the allocated return date / time has passed.
 (See the Delegations to Officers for details of Officers who may action this rule.